apache/arrow/docs/source/java/cdata.rst

 **Java Test**

-Let's create a Java class to Test C Data Interface from Java to C++:
+Let's create a Java class to test our bridge:

 .. code-block:: java